Evaluation Results

 |

-Weights for each constraint in each realization. |
+Weights for each constraint in each realization, if available. |

 ropt.results.ConstraintInfo